echrao/O2MAG/README.md

 ## Normal Data Augmentation

 See Appendix C.1. for detailed information.
-We highly encourage you to explore other augmentation strategies to achieve better performance.
+We encourage you to explore other augmentation strategies to achieve better performance.

 ```
 python ./img_augment.py